giftpasay/giftpasay.github.io/_posts/2025-05-11-the-conclusion-of-the-whole-matter.md

 Real love for God isn't just feelings or words.
 It shows up in how we live and obey Him.

-Pastor Sael shared the story of Mary pouring expensive perfume on Jesus' feet.
+The story of Mary pouring expensive perfume on Jesus' feet illustrates this truth.
 Her love led her to sacrifice something valuable.
 True love for God leads to giving up things for Him.

 ## 6. We Will All Face Judgment